VlachosGroup/ckineticsdb-documentation/Docker_Mongo.md

     -p 27017:27107: Publishes port 27017 of the container and binds it to the port 27017 of the host -e CKINETICSDB_ARCHIVE_URL=<URL of desired dataset>: updates the default value of the environment variable inside the docker container with the specific URL

-3.3.	<ins>Inject a data dump available locally on the host machine</ins>:
+## Inject a data dump available locally on the host machine

 This data dump can be either a manually downloaded data dump from the provided data download URL or a back-up created from the Docker-based MongoDB datahub provided by CKineticsDB.

-For example, dataset name: ckineticsdb-old.mdarc.gz
+    For example, dataset name: ckineticsdb-old.data.gz

 ```python